Sanskarrrrrrrr/DinHeiro/README.md

-# DinHeiro - A modern trading bank website
+# DinHeiro - A modern frontend bank website
 Dinheiro means money in portugese
 Key points :
 it is a simple frontend landing page.